Must Visit Places in Malaga

 Visit the Pier 1

 Malaga Pier 1 is very close to the center and is an area that was restored a few years ago.
-It is full of bars and restaurants, shops and is a very pleasant walk.
+It is full of bars, restaurants, and shops and it makes for a very pleasant walk.

 You can come to eat here too, but the prices are more expensive and I don’t know if it’s worth it.
 What do you think?
 What’s your experience?